piellardj/reaction-diffusion-webgl/README.md

 ### Implementation
 The values for A and B are stored in a texture.
 Unfortunately, the default precision of 8 bits per channel is not enough for this simulation.
 A `RG16F` texture format would be ideal, however it is only available in WebGL 2.
 This is why I have to store each 16 bits value on 2x8 bits channels of a RGBA texture: the value for A is stored in red and green, and the value for B in blue and alpha.

+This also prevents me from using a little trick to make the blurring part cheaper.
+The bluring is currently performed by applying a 3x3 kernel, which means 9 texture fetches.
+A common technique to make that faster is to take advantage of the linear interpolation performed by the GPU, in order to go down to only 5 fetches.
+However because the values are stored in 2 channels, this leads to numerical imprecisions, which are fine for displaying but unsuited for the computing part.

 ## Image mode
 In image mode, the feed and kill rates are not uniform, they vary locally based on the source image.
 They are interpolated between 2 presets, for white and black:
 ![Illustration of interpolation values](src/readme/interpolation.png)